 - 1. Co-operate and comply with Children's Social Care for enquiries under Section 47 of the Children Act 1989. - 2.
 Ensure that the Headteacher is kept fully informed of any concerns. - 3.
 Liaise with the Deputy Designated Safeguarding Lead regularly to ensure that there is a full understanding of all safeguarding concerns and that the school operates within the legislative framework and Keeping Children Safe in Education guidance. - 4.
 Meet with the Governor responsible for Safeguarding regularly to ensure that the school is meeting all safeguarding requirements and submit an annual report to the Governing body. - 5.
 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - 6.
 Complete reports and attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - 7.
 Liaise as required with the "case manager" and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member. - 8.
 Liaise with the Pastoral and SEND Co-ordinator, the School Nurse and the IT Support Department on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral. - 9.
-Liaise with the Mental health Support Team, where safeguarding concerns are linked to mental health.
+Liaise with the Pastoral Team, where safeguarding concerns are linked to mental health. - 10.
+Take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school.
+To liaise with teachers and school leadership staff so that academic and emotional support and adjustments can be put in place to support these children.